 Diabetes Forecast is a consumer magazine website for people living with diabetes or prediabetes.
 It is published bi-monthly in print and digital editions by the American Diabetes Association.
 All articles are reviewed by a dedicated group of health care professionals with clinical and/or research experience.

-Our Virtual Diabetes Support Group and our Virtual Prediabetes Education Class are groups that meet on a monthly basis and are facilitated by a Fort HealthCare Diabetes Educator.
+Our Virtual Diabetes Support Group meets on a monthly basis and are facilitated by a Fort HealthCare Diabetes Educator.
 Attending either the class or the group is free of charge and is a positive environment for fostering relationships with others who have diabetes, know someone with diabetes, are curious about diabetes, or have been diagnosed with prediabetes.
 The goal of the meetings are to provide support, education and practical tips related to the prevention and management of diabetes.

 If it is untreated, prediabetes can turn into diabetes.
 This is a serious health condition.
 Take steps to stop this from happening.
 Follow the treatment plan you have been given.
 You may have your blood glucose tested again in about 12 to 18 months.